cunnie/writings/i_am_become_forever.md

 he couldn't see her, she knew that Tyrion could sense that she was nodding.

 "I'd like to ask you about something you said earlier — should I worry about Gates?
-Will he harm us."
+Will he harm us?"

 "Gates is not a 'he'".